mr7eleven/afk-tool/README.md

 <br />
 <br />

+#### Note:
+The terminal has to be the focus on the screen in order for you to exit with Ctrl+C. fix coming soon.

 #### Features coming:
 - ability to detect your resolution automatically
 - ability to choose between mouse clicks (left / right / middle)
 - a GUI! :)